tsafin/doc/doc/1.9/book/box/engines/vinyl.rst

 parameter and can be set separately for each index.
 A page doesn’t have to be exactly of ``vinyl_page_size`` size—depending on the data it holds, it can be a little bit smaller or larger.
 Because of this, pages never have any empty space inside.
-Data is compressed by Facebook’s streaming algorithm called “zstd.”
+Data is compressed by Facebook’s streaming algorithm called “zstd”.
 The first key of each page, along with the page offset, is added to a “page index,” which is a separate file that allows the quick retrieval of any page.
 After a dump or compaction, the page index of the created run is also written to disk.